 Twenty minutes after four, Lord's Day, February 6, 1870, Mary died.
 “I fell on my knees and thanked God for her release, and for having taken her to Himself, and asked the Lord to help and support us.”34 He recalled later how he strengthened himself during these hours.
 And here we see the key to his life.

 The last portion of scripture which I read to my precious wife was this: “The Lord God is a sun and shield, the Lord will give grace and glory, no good thing will he withhold from them that walk uprightly.”
 Now, if we have believed in the Lord Jesus Christ, we have received grace, we are partakers of grace, and to all such he will give glory also.
 I said to myself, with regard to the latter part, “no good thing will he withhold from them that walk uprightly”—I am in myself a poor worthless sinner, but I have been saved by the blood of Christ; and I do not live in sin, I walk uprightly before God.
 Therefore, if it is really good for me, my darling wife will be raised up again; sick as she is.
 God will restore her again.
-But if she is not restored again, then it would not be a good thing for me.
+But if she is not restored again, then it would not be a good thing for me [to have her].
 And so my heart was at rest.
 I was satisfied with God.
 And all this springs, as I have often said before, from taking God at his word, believing what he says.35

 Here is the cluster of unshakable convictions and experiences that are the key to this remarkable life.
 “I am in myself a poor worthless sinner.”I have been saved by the blood of Christ.”
 “I do not live in sin.”God is sovereign over life and death.
 If it is good for her and for me, she will be restored again.
 If not she won't.”My heart is at rest.”I am satisfied with God.”
 All this comes from taking God at his word.
 There you see the innermost being of George Mueller and the key to his life.
 The word of God, revealing his sin, revealing his Savior, revealing God's sovereignty, revealing God's goodness, revealing God's promise, awakening his faith, satisfying his soul.
 “I was satisfied with God.”